nmors/mail-service/README.md

 ## TODO

- - Add a queuing mechanism

- - Add authentication
+ - performance; add a db index on the 'status' field so pending message lookup is faster and/or move successful messages elsewhere

  - Improve error handling & add a retry feature
+ - Improve test coverage
  - Have a base MailService class that each mail service extends
+ - Add authentication
  - Support for sending HTML emails (handlebars templates or something would be nice?)
- - Improve test coverage
+ - investigate using firebase feature .setWithPriority() and .orderByPriority()